A competency management success story and unexpected benefits of a large government agency.

 Metrics are usually solidly embedded in an organization’s daily functions.
 In some cases, there is so much data to consume and analyze that there aren’t enough employees to make sense of it all.
 Yet, tying KPMs to the bottom line remains a crucial activity that produces results.

 A division of a United States federal agency unintentionally demonstrated the value of KPMs when working with Avilar to develop a customized development planning tool.
 They also uncovered some additional benefits they hadn’t expected.
-Here’s their story:
+Here’s their competency management success story:

 A Case in Point